 It’s also a very resilient sector.
 For example, recent bombings in Jakarta had almost no impact on tourist arrivals according to Indonesia’s tourism minister.
 Observers saw similar effects during coups in Thailand.

-2016 already saw the official start of the AEC.
+2016 already saw the official start of the ASEAN Economic Community.
 Now, it seems like the entire Southeast Asian region is revamping efforts to boost tourism.

 - Easiest Countries to Start Investing in Asia - 14/11/2017